derrring/derrring/README.md

 ##  The Humanist Connection

 I believe mathematics can be a powerful lens for exploring classical questions in ethics.
-I draw inspiration from **ancient philosophy** to ask how we can design systems that promote collective well-being.
+I draw inspiration from **philosophy** to ask how we can design systems that promote collective well-being.

 My current side project, in collaboration with philosophers, is to **adapt extended utilitarianism into mean field game frameworks**.
 The goal is to build models that can explore the consequences of different ethical assumptions on a societal scale.